British food is entwined in history. Over the centuries, our cuisine has been influenced by many different locations and cultures.

 7. Sunday Roast

-A Sunday Roast with all the trimmings is a tradition that has been alive in Britain since the reign of King Henry VII in 1485 where it was once roasted in the front of a large open fire.
+A Sunday Roast with all the trimmings is a tradition that has been alive in Britain since the reign of King Henry VII in 1485 when it was once roasted in front of a large open fire.

-There are plenty of restaurants and pubs where a Sunday Roast can be enjoyed, from a self serve carvery, to a country pub.
-But many households prefer to make the meal at home, providing the opportunity for families to come together around the dinner table.
+There are plenty of restaurants and pubs where a Sunday Roast can be enjoyed, from a self-serve carvery to a country pub.
+But many households prefer to make the meal at home, allowing families to come together around the dinner table.

 Sunday Roasts vary in the meat that is used; beef, pork, chicken or lamb – or, for a vegetarian option, a nut roast is sometimes had.

 The ‘trimmings’ that come with a Sunday Roast Dinner can vary depending on what is in season; a selection of the following is usually included;